IBM/knative-routing-tutorial/README.md

 A user can work with Knative in two different ways:
 * By managing the low-level Knative resources (route, configuration, etc.) directly.
-* By managing the high-level Knative service resource and letting Knative managed the underlying low-level resources.
+* By managing the high-level Knative service resource and letting Knative manage the underlying low-level resources.

 For the purpose of getting started and keeping things simple, let's assume that we are using the latter approach.